Particular/Workshop.NServiceBus/exercises/07/readme.md

 We need to make sure both differentiate between *regular* and *strategic* customers.

 - There is another project in the solution called `Billing.Shared`.
 Reference it from both `Billing.Regular` and `Billing.Strategic`.
-- In the handler, create a static `List<int>` called `strategicCustomers` and fill it by calling `Customers.GetStrategicCustomers()` from the added project.
+- In the handler, create a static `List<int>` called `strategicCustomers` and populate it by calling `Customers.GetStrategicCustomers()` from the shared project.
   - This way the list is only retrieved once.
 In memory it's lightning fast, but if we retrieve this list from a datastore, we do not want to load the list every single time.
 - Open the `OrderPlacedHandler` in `Billing.Regular`.
 - Using `strategicCustomers.Contains(message.CustomerId)`, check if the incoming message contains a customerId that is strategic.
-- If it is indeed a strategic customer, ignore this message inside this handler.
+- If the order belongs to a strategic customer, ignore this message inside this handler.
   - Perhaps log that we are ignoring this customer.

-The result should be that the handler logs when it is ignoring a message, or log with the line of code that was already there that the message was received with a specific `OrderId`.
+The resulting code logs when it's ignoring a message, or logs that the message was received with a specific `OrderId`.

 ### Step 5